The use of drones as a new way to gather information and decrease the costs of long term disability insurance claim investigations is on the rise.

 Is Surveillance by the Insurer Legal?

 Yes, surveillance by the insurer is legal.
-It is increasingly common for an insurance company to investigate disability insurance claims, especially if they have high expected payouts.
-There are several types of surveillance, including background checks, video surveillance, and social media surveillance.
+It is increasingly common for insurance companies to investigate disability insurance claims, especially if they have high expected payouts.
+Several types of surveillance exist, including background checks, video surveillance, and social media surveillance.
 This is why it is important never to try to overdo it during daily activities, no matter how hard that may be.
-You never know when your insurer or their private investigators will be monitoring you.
-They can film you outside of your home and even follow you to the grocery store or gas station, then use the data to justify denying your claim.
+You never know when your insurer or private investigators will monitor you.
+They can film you outside your home and even follow you to the grocery store or gas station, then use the data to justify denying your claim.

 The Rise of Drone Usage

-At first, these aircraft were used to examine large-scale property damage like after hurricanes or tornadoes.
-Now, as technology advances, they are using unmanned aircraft to investigate smaller claims like bodily injuries and disability claims.
+At first, these aircraft were used to examine large-scale property damage, like after hurricanes or tornadoes.
+As technology advances, they are using unmanned aircraft to investigate smaller claims like bodily injuries and disability claims.
 The use of drones still requires a person to be within the area of the place they are conducting surveillance but allows them to get a “closer look” without being noticed.
-Private investigators are now providing and marketing their drone technology and services to insurance companies.
+Private investigators now provide and market their drone technology and services to insurance companies.

 Drone Use Risk

-While drone use is on the rise, some insurance companies are cautious with regard to using drones and prefer to rely on older, less risky forms of surveillance like social media and video surveillance.
-They worry about possible property damage to the claimant if a drone loses power, or “bad driving” causes the drone to crash, causing damage.
+While drone use is on the rise, some insurance companies are cautious about using drones and prefer to rely on older, less risky forms of surveillance like social media and video surveillance.
+They worry about possible property damage to the claimant if a drone loses power or “bad driving” causes the drone to crash, causing damage.
 There is also a question about privacy violations.
 While private investigators can use long lenses to acquire hard-to-reach shots, drones can fly right up to the insured claimant’s bedroom window to capture sensitive and inappropriate images that violate the privacies of the claimant.
-Insurers that use drones could open themselves up to a lawsuit if a claims specialist uses these inappropriate images.
+Insurers who use drones could open themselves to a lawsuit if a claims specialist uses these inappropriate images.